UCI-EECS113-Spring17/Nin10do/docs/source/8b_iop_applications.rst

 Creating your own Application project
 --------------------------------------

-Using the Makefile flow, you can use an existing project as a starting point for your own project.
+Using the akefile flow, you can use an existing project as a starting point for your own project.

 Copy and rename the project, and modify or replace the .c file in the src/ with your C code.
 The generated .bin file will have the same base name as your C file.

 e.g. if your C code is my_peripheral.c, the generated .elf and .bin will be my_peripheral.elf and my_peripheral.bin.

-We encourage the following naming convention for applications <pmod|grove|arduino>_<peripheral>
+The following naming convention is recommended for peripheral applications <pmod|grove|arduino>_<peripheral>

 You will need to update references from the old project name to your new project name in ``<project directory>/Debug/makefile`` and ``<project directory>/Debug/src/subdir.mk``

-If you want your project to build in the main Makefile, you should also append the .bin name of your project to the *MBBINS* variable at the top of the makefile.
+If you want your project to build in the main makefile, you should also append the .bin name of your project to the *MBBINS* variable at the top of the makefile.

 If you are using the SDK GUI, you can import the Hardware Platform, BSP, and any application projects into your SDK workspace.